The Short Answer:

 The 6 cup Moka Pot is made up of mostly stainless steel.
 This makes it long-lasting and extremely durable.
 It will also retain heat well, ensuring that your coffee stays warm until you’re finished.

 The only downside it has is that it’s harder to clean than the smaller Moka pots, and you will need a bigger amount of coffee beans to make a full batch.

 4. The 9 Cup Size Moka Pot

 This is for anyone that wants an even more impressive number of cups!
 The 9 cup size creates around 5 large coffee servings or 8 medium-sized ones.
 This is a fantastic option if you want to make coffee for a bigger family.

 It is strong, sturdy, and long-lasting.
 It won’t break down easily and will allow you to brew a lot of coffee over time!

 One downside is that it’s harder to clean than its smaller counterparts.
-It’s also a bit harder to find than the 1, 3, and 6 cup sizes.
+It’s also a bit harder to find than the 1, 3, and 6 cup sizes, and you will need to wait longer for the hot water to boil.
 But if you’re looking for one, you can definitely find it!

 5. The 12 Cup Size Moka Pot

 This is like the ultimate coffee pot!
 It has a lot of cups for anyone that wants to use it for large gatherings and/or big reunions!

 The amount of cups it makes is astounding.
 You’ll have a lot of coffee to drink, no matter how many people you’re serving!